 The Facilities Department is responsible for ensuring that both the visitor and staff have a safe experience throughout the buildings and grounds of the Museum.
-The department consists of seven subdivisions; Carpentry, Electrical, Mechanical, Plumbing, General Maintenance, Gardening and Cleaning.
+The department consists of seven subdivisions; Carpentry, Electrical, Mechanical, Plumbing, General Maintenance, Gardening, and Cleaning.
 Volunteer opportunities are available in all areas.

 Collections Research Center

 The Boathouse functions in two unique time frames.
 During the winter months there are volunteer opportunities helping to maintain and refurbish the boats as necessary to support the summertime visitor experience.
-During the summer months, volunteers assist visitors who would like to experience sailing on the Mystic River in one of our small boats.
+During the summer months, volunteers assist visitors who would like to experience time on the Mystic River in one of our small boats.
 You will need good interpersonal skills, some mechanical skills and good judgment as to the seamanship abilities of visitors who wish to use the fleet.

 The Gung-Ho Squad consists of a group of volunteers who provide support to the Shipyard staff and Facilities staff in all areas of activities.
 They are a seasonal group that meets every other Saturday from November to April.

-The Maritime Gallery specializes in selling contemporary maritime works of art (paintings, sculpture, scrimshaw and models) and is open to the public daily 10 a.m. to 5 p.m.
+The Maritime Gallery specializes in selling contemporary maritime works of art (paintings, sculpture, scrimshaw, and models) and is open to the public daily 10 a.m. to 5 p.m.
 It holds five shows a year beginning at the end of April through December 31 as well as a series of art programs in winter/spring when artists give live demos and lectures in the gallery.
 Volunteers greet visitors and occasionally help the Director and Assistant Director with miscellaneous projects.

 Summer Junior Volunteer Program/Community Service

-The Junior Volunteers (ages 13-17) at Mystic Seaport are an integral part of the summer operations at the Museum.
-Their contributions enhance the visitors’ experience and enable Mystic Seaport to enrich and extend its program offerings.
-Junior volunteer opportunities are varied and extend through a number of Mystic Seaport departments.
+The Junior Volunteers (ages 13-17) at Mystic Seaport Museum are an integral part of the summer operations at the Museum.
+Their contributions enhance the visitors’ experience and enable Mystic Seaport Museum to enrich and extend its program offerings.
+Junior volunteer opportunities are varied and extend through a number of Mystic Seaport Museum departments.
 Each June we have an orientation for interested Junior Volunteers who would like to join us for the summer.
 The departments that offer Junior Volunteer opportunities are listed below.
 We also have events during the year for those who would like to extend their volunteer experience throughout the school year.

-Mystic Seaport Boathouse
+Mystic Seaport Museum Boathouse

 Volunteer duties, to start, include cleaning and preparing the dock area and various small craft for the day.
 The Boathouse opens to the public at 10 a.m.
 At that time volunteers are expected to interact with the public, welcoming them and assisting them in getting on and off the water in our rowboats and sailboats.
 At the end of the day, 4 p.m., the volunteers help secure the area and the boats for the night.

-- Greeting visitors to public planetarium shows, both inside the planetarium and immediately outside of it
+- Greeting visitors to public planetarium shows, both inside the planetarium and immediately outside of it.

-- Interpreting our lobby exhibit and answering visitor questions
+- Interpreting our lobby exhibit and answering visitor questions.

-- Assisting Planetarium Staff with other activities for the public, such as our solar observing telescope demonstration
+- Assisting Planetarium Staff with other activities for the public, such as our solar observing telescope demonstration.

 Sailing Center Program

 This program introduces junior volunteers to the background of running a sailing fleet of 12 JY15 and more than 50 Dyer Dhows.
 Each summer, volunteers get the exciting opportunity to get hands-on experience of being on the water.
-Each class begins with a classroom “chalk talk” or conversation about that day’s activities, followed by practicing sailing techniques lead by US SAILING-certified sailing instructors on the Mystic River.
-Volunteers are the helping hands for the instructors, ready and willing to support the program, and help to allow it to run smoothly.
+Each class begins with a classroom “chalk talk” or conversation about that day’s activities, followed by practicing sailing techniques led by US SAILING-certified sailing instructors on the Mystic River.
+Volunteers are the helping hands for the instructors, ready and willing to support the program, and help it to run smoothly.
 This is a rain-or-shine program so be sure to check the weather the morning of and come prepared with the correct gear.